vlazzarini/vlazzarini.github.io/_posts/2023-04-02-story-of-a-single.md

 arrangement completely, re-recording and adding many other keyboard parts.

-While in the earlier recording I had proceeded in a fairly traditional way, using the DAW simply as if it were a multitrack recorder with little editing bar fade outs, now I started making cuts and move things about to accommodate the new recorded parts and the new arrangement.
+In the earlier recording I had proceeded in a fairly traditional way, using the DAW simply as if it were a multitrack recorder with little editing bar fade outs.
+Now I started making cuts and move things about to accommodate the new recorded parts and the new arrangement.